nylas/nylas-python/examples-new/native-authentication-gmail/README.md

 ## Update the `config.json` File

 Open the `config.json` file in this directory, and replace the example values with the real values.
-You'll need the API ID and API Secret from Nylas, and the client ID and client secret from Google.
+You'll need the client ID and client secret from Nylas, and the client ID and client secret from Google.

 You'll also need to replace the example secret key with any random string of letters and numbers: a keyboard mash will do.